A histogram is not appropriate for displaying which of the following types of information?

 - When we need to communicate the distribution of data to others.

-But, as the histogram is useful in many cases, there are certain cases when we cannot make use of the histogram, and need other mediums for the purpose of data calculation and representation.
+But, as the histogram is useful in many cases, there are certain cases when we cannot make use of the histogram, and need other media for the purpose of data calculation and representation.
 This case is nothing but when we need to represent the cumulative frequency via the chart, we cannot make use of the histogram.